The-Old-Castle-Defense/docs/nft-collections/index.md

----
-description: >-
-  The Old Castle Defense has two Factions that fight each other: Terrible Creatures and Knights of the Kingdom with total supply of 200 NFTs (100 NFTs in each)
+<p>The Old Castle Defense has two Factions that fight each other: Terrible Creatures and
+Knights of the Kingdom with total supply of 200 NFTs (100 NFTs in each)</p>
----

 # 🖼 NFT Collections